morningtundra/HL7_Mirth_MongoDB_JSON/README.md

     > db.adt.deleteMany({"HL7Message.MSH.MSH_7.MSH_7_1" : {$lt :202103251400 }})

-A simple way to validate the date range of remaining Dcouments (messages) can be found in the `Schema` tab.
+A simple way to validate the date range of remaining Documents (messages) can be found in the `Schema` tab.

 ![](img/Drawing7.png)